Ilya703/JavaScript-basics/README.md

-# Education-project-1
+# JavaScript basics 📖

-## The project was oriented on using JavaScript objects and functions
+The JavaScript basics project focuses on utilizing JavaScript objects and function

+### 🛠️ Built With:

+* JavaScript (ES6)